assetgrid/assetgridapp/frontend/Roadmap.md

 - [ ] Clicking on a category should link to a transaction page with only transactions in that category
 - [x] Don't allow all CORS in production
 - [ ] Add page for categories
+- [ ] Handle on import page when multiple accounts match.
+The user should be made to chose on an overall basis which account to use
+- [ ] Warn users when importing to accounts for which they don't have write permission
+- [ ] Add user preferences page
+- [ ] Make transaction creation warn about things like same source/destination.
+Missing source destination.
+Duplicates